 in 1969, ddb made a commercial called “the funeral” where they showed, yes… a funeral… to advertise the economic advantage of the car. brilliantly well written and directed, it’s a delightful commercial or tvc as we called them. do watch, i hope you enjoy it. art director, designer: roy grace; copywriter: john noble; director: howard zieff.

-of course, i am not the first, nor will i be the last, to write about and applaud vw advertising. “think small” is one of the most awarded campaigns in the history of advertising, some even believe it’s the best ad campaign of the twentieth century. but i thought if i want to write about ads, this would be the best place to start. because whenever i think advertising i…
+of course, i am not the first, nor will i be the last, to write about and applaud vw advertising. i’m sure thousands and thousands of people have been influenced to get their beetle by the vw campaign. “think small” is one of the most awarded campaigns in the history of advertising, some even believe it’s the best ad campaign of the twentieth century. but i thought if i want to write about ads, this would be the best place to start. because whenever i think advertising i…

 adiction is all about the ads and commercials we love and which mean something to us. we live in a world wrapped in media, ads abound, all around, wherever we are… a part of us practically. they form a layer of imagery and ideas that’s embedded in our environment. why not chat about them then? reminisce, review, rant, let’s ad it.